Several dead, dozens injured as passenger train derails in Egypt

-At least 11 people died, and around 98 others were injured on Sunday when the Cairo-Mansura passenger train went off the tracks in the city of Qalyubia, officials say.
+At least 11 people died and around 98 others were injured when the Cairo-Mansura passenger train went off the tracks in the city of Qalyubia, officials say.

-At least 11 people have been killed and about 98 others have been injured when a passenger train derailed in city of Qalyubia, Egyptian authoritiessaid.
+At least 11 people have been killed and about 98 others injured when a passenger train derailed in city of Qalyubia, Egyptian authorities said.

-It was the latest of several rail accidents to hit the country in recent years.

-Four train wagons ran off the railway at the city of Banha in Qalyubia province, just north of Cairo, the railway authority said in a statement.
+Four train wagons ran off the railway at the city of Banha in Qalyubia province, just north of Cairo, the railway authority said in a statement on Sunday.

 Videos on social media purportedly showed wagons overturned and passengers escaping to safety along the railway.